 With numerous online tax planning options, compatibility with different devices and the ability to save your filing process at any time, TurboTax is convenient.
-More than 1 million taxpayers file on mobile devices.
+In fact, millions of taxpayers file on mobile devices through TurboTax.
 Plus, with extensive support options to help you understand the complete process of , TurboTax is fit for both first-time and veteran filers.
 There are online tools, like a document checklist and tax refund estimate calculator, to help you navigate through the process.
 There are tax tips and videos on its website as well.
 If you have a more complicated return or if you just want the advice of a tax professional, TurboTax Live also allows you to chat with an expert.

 With a range of different plans and features fit for a variety of users, TurboTax is one of the most established tax planning services.
 Its extensive options, features and accessibility ensure that you’re getting the most out of tax season.